AlanyTan/tog-management-server/README.md

 #### traits matching
 For a given session, the tog-client will look for rollout strategies that have traits match the session traits.

 Only if a all the traits of a rollout strategy are found in the session traits, it is considered a match.
-(This means when you define rollout strategy, traits are "and" op, only sessions meet all the traits will be a match)
+(This means when you define rollout strategy, traits are "and" op, only sessions meet all the traits will be a match).
+Traits are comma separated string arrays.
+Please note, you can't use quatation marks to make a trait name contain ",".  comma cannot be used in in trait names.
+Although quotation marks technically can, howeer, because of the escape requirements, using quotation marks in trait names can be hard to predict, it might become \" instead of ".

 If multiple matches are found, the one with most number of traits will take precedence (this means the more specific a rollout strategy is, the higher it is in priority.  for example, if you have a ["big"] rollout strategy and a ["big","blue"] strategy, and your session has traits ["big","blue","circle"], both rollout stragy will match, but the ["big","blue"] will be the effective one, because it is more specific)